csymapp/csycms-learn/01.basics/02.Requirements/docs.md

 ## Requirements

 CSYCMS is intentionally designed with few requirements.
 You can easily run CSYCMS on your local computer, as well on all nodejs Web hosting providers.
+Here are a [list of services](https://github.com/nodejs/node-v0.x-archive/wiki/Node-Hosting) that provide Node hosting if you are looking to publish your site online without setting up your own server.

 If you have a pen handy, jot down the following CSYCMS system requirements:

+1. Server
-1. Web Server (Apache, Nginx, etc.)
+2. Web Server (Apache, Nginx, etc.)
-2. Nodejs v 8.x or higher
+3. Nodejs v 8.x or higher
+4. Domain name
+5. ssh keys

 CSYCMS is built with plain text files for your content.
 There is no database needed.
-In fact you can copy your content from grav and use them here.
+In fact, you can copy your content from grav and use them here.

+## Server

+You will need a server to install and test or use csycms.
+Although you can use your local computer as this server, you will need a server hosted somewhere else for production.
+You can check out the cheap [upcloud servers with a month of free trial](https://upcloud.com/signup/?promo=6D7UU8) or any other that you know.

 ## Web Servers

 CSYCMS is so simple and versatile that you don't even need a web server to run it.
 Its written in node and you can serve it directly.
-You will only need a webserver to profixy your own nodejs server, to get it running on PORT 80 of a registered domain.
+You will only need a webserver to profixy your own nodejs server to get it running on PORT 80 of a registered domain.

 Even though technically you do not need a standalone web server, it is better to run one, even for local development.
 There are many great options available: